Thomas-Kim/truth-tables/README.md

     make run

-and append onto the end of web address some boolean expression ([EXPRESSION]) you want to practice
+and append onto the end of web address some boolean expression ([EXPRESSION]) you want to practice and set test to false.
+The address should take the form

-    ?[EXPRESSION]?test=false
+    index.html?[EXPRESSION]?test=false

-It should look like this:
+Example:
 index.html?a|b?test=false

 Testing mode